parimalp/awslabs_2018_2/GUI_Flow_lab.md

     </p>

 ### Setup for System Build
-**Since hardware bitstream genetaion takes over two hours, you will go through basic steps involved in setting up System build in this section so you can perform profiling and application timeline analysis on AWS using the already pre-generated awsxclbin.**
+**Since hardware bitstream generation takes over two hours, you will go through basic steps involved in setting up System build in this section so you can perform profiling and application timeline analysis on AWS using the already pre-generated awsxclbin.**

 1. Either select **Project &gt; Build Configurations &gt; Set Active &gt; System** or click on the drop-down button of _Active build configuration_ and select **System**
 1. Click on the drop-down button of Hardware optimization and select -Oquick option which will make compilation relatively faster